 Manson’s mother, Kathleen Maddox told a Los Angeles Times reporter that her son was “pampered by all the women who surrounded him,” and never had the creepy childhood that he always whined about.

 Charles Manson was a tricky small-time career criminal and angry sociopath who wanted to control people.
 He was only able to play jailhouse games on emotionally wounded kids who he betrayed at every hazard.
 He was forever lucky getting around the flaws of the criminal justice system.

-Like his hero Adolph Hitler, Manson remains a cult curiosity.
-Commerce gains from his infamy, media reports him during slow days in the news, followers wait for his release.
+Like his hero Adolph Hitler, Manson remained a cult curiosity.
+Commerce gained from his infamy, media reported him during slow days in the news, followers waited for his release.
 But Charlie finally did everyone else a favor and died November 19, 2017 at 83 after sketchy news reports announced that he had fell into a coma four days earlier.

 Disguise of Sanity 1985,

 Revised/updated third edition